Social robot: Uses in healthcare

-Presence in the Workplace
+Presence in the workplace

 The presence of social robots within the workplace makes a difference in the daily work lives of the employees.
 Due to the robot's advanced technological knowledge, they are able to contribute and assist in completing tasks and contributing to the overall diversity of the work itself.
 Not to mention the work the robots contribute; they also alleviate the work piles and stress that are put on everyday employees.
 Social robots can be a key player in assisting when humans may not have the correct knowledge or skills to perform the task at hand, as well as reduce the exposure human employees have to accidents and health risks within the workplace.

 Workplace difficulties arise when employees face illnesses, heavy workloads, or other obstacles preventing them from performing to their full potential.
 When these productivity and quality levels may be in danger, social robots offer a new solution and can be used to assist employees where necessary.
 This is especially true when it comes to the possible stress and depression employees face in being overworked.
 These robots can play a crucial role in alleviating pieces of tasks and the overall work demand for individual employees.
 In instances like Europe has been facing with a lack of labor force within the service industry, social robots play a crucial role in entering and restoring relatively normal workplace functionality.

 Examples

-One of the most well-known social robots currently in development is Sophia, developed by Hanson Robotics.
+Sophia, developed by Hanson Robotics.
 Sophia is a social humanoid robot that can display more than 50 facial expressions, and is the first non-human to be given a United Nations title.
+In December 2024, Sophia participated in the Innovation Fair in Zimbabwe during which she interacted with attendees, showing gestures and her facial expressions.
+In one instance, a guest commented on the lack of eye contact, Sophia paused and issued an apology.

+Tesla, Inc. has developed a commercially available robot called Optimus (robot), which as of February 2025, costs USD $30,000.
+This robot is a humanoid that uses an AI to learn and communicate, with a goal of performing tasks similar tasks as humans.

 SoftBank Robotics has developed multiple social, semi-humanoid robots which are frequently used in research, including Pepper and Nao.
 Pepper is used both commercially and academically, as well as being used by consumers in over a thousand homes in Japan.

+Furhat, developed by Furhat Robotics, is a disembodied robotic head with a customizable projected face.
+It mimics human-like conversation by tracking body language and eye movement and mirroring human facial expressions.Furhat is used in human-robot research, and has been applied in customer service roles, language education, and recruitment.